LukasBures/olynthus/ISSUES.md

 ### Stage 3

-- Once an Issue is confirmed by `Resolution: Confirmed`, it goes to next step i.e making the changes required.
+- Once an Issue is confirmed by `Resolution: Confirmed`, it goes to the next step i.e making the changes required.
 - The team will assign the issue to anyone who is willing to make the necessary changes
 - The team will also assign new labels to the issue accordingly.
 Following are the labels assigned at this stage,